Henry Jones-Davies (farmer): Local government

-Thomas Davies of Bremenda was involved in local governnment, though unlike his son his politics were Conservative.
+Thomas Davies of Bremenda was involved in local government, though unlike his son his politics were Conservative.
 In 1889 he was elected as the first county councillor for Llanarthney, defeating the Liberal candidate, the Rev D.S.
 Davies and another Conservative, the Rev R.G.
 Lawrence of Middleton Hall.
 However, some months later he was involved in a fatal accident after falling off his horse.
 The vacancy was subsequently filled by the Rev R.G.
 Lawrence, the unsuccessful Conservative candidate the previous year, who wa returned unopposed.

 In February 1892 it was announced that Jones-Davies would contest his father's old seat against R.G.
 Lawrence.
 He was elected by a comfortable majority.

 Jones-Davies was re-elected unopposed in 1895, 1898, 1901 and 1904.
 In 1907 he faced a significant challenge from David Farr-Davies, a senior colliery official, but held on by a relatively small majority.

 In 1894 he became the first chairman of the local parish council at 22.